jfmartinz/ResourceHub/Data Science/readme.md

 </table>

 ### Competitions
-Platforms and resources for participating in Data Science competitions to practice and showcase your skills.
+> Platforms and resources for participating in Data Science competitions to practice and showcase your skills.

 <table width="100%">
   <tr>
-    <th>Platform</th>
+    <th>Resource Name</th>
     <th>Description</th>
   </tr>
   <tr>